chrisman/chatastrophe/docs/README.md

 A very simple messenger web app that allows muiltiple users to send short text messages to each other

+Visit the base url to enter a nickname.

+Visit `/chat` to chat anonymously.

 Decision log at `/docs/decisions.md`

 ## How to run